9TP: Development

 In the 1930s the Polish Army and the state-owned Państwowe Zakłady Inżynierii (PZInż) corporation worked on numerous modern medium tank designs that were to replace the 7TP as the main tank in Polish service, such as 10TP and 14TP.
 While 7TP was relatively modern and much superior to its German equivalents, the German Panzer I and Panzer II, it was based on the ageing Vickers 6-Ton and it was clear that it had limited potential for further improvements.
 However, as the 10TP and 14TP projects were running behind schedule, in 1938 it was decided to improve on the existing design.

 The first modification was a new, more powerful powertrain.
 The new design could use either the Saurer CT1D diesel engine (license-produced in Poland as PZInż 155) or a modern gasoline engine PZInż 725.
 Both engines were lighter and smaller than the Saurer VBLDd engine used in 7TP.
 Because of that the armour could be extended and more space could be redirected to the battle compartment.
-An additional bonus was the fact that both engines were water-cooled which allowed for the rear grille of 7TP to be replaced with solid armoured plates.
+An additional bonus was that both engines were water-cooled which allowed for the rear grille of 7TP to be replaced with solid armoured plates.
 Another modification planned for the 9TP was switching from bolted and screwed to welded armoured plates, which further strengthened the hull and allowed to save additional 210 kilograms, enough to further strengthen the armour and widen the tracks from 267 mm to 320 mm.

 Two design teams were tasked to work on the upgrade package.
 A design team of the PZInż led by Edward Habich decided to use the Saurer CT1D engine and introduce the design improvements gradually at the production lines.
 In May 1938 the PZInż produced one of the 7TP tanks (hull number 1766) equipped with the new CT1D engine and rear armoured plates.
 In the autumn of the same year the new tank was tested by the Centre for Armoured Troops Training at Modlin Fortress.

 Simultaneously a design team of the Technical Research Bureau of Armoured Forces (BBTBP) adopted the PZInż 725 engine and decided to further modify the tank, lowering its silhouette.
 While the BBTBP design was considered superior to the one proposed by PZInż, eventually the PZInż proposals were accepted as requiring less work and time to introduce in serial production.